huskyroboticsteam/mission-control/README.md

 ```
 {
   type: "cameraStreamCloseRequest",
-  camera: number
+  camera: string
 }
 ```

 ### Parameters
-- `camera` - the ID of the camera as an integer
+- `camera` - the name of the camera

 ## Camera Stream Report
 ### Description